You are currently viewing Schengen Area additions: Romania and Bulgaria have joined Europe’s common visa policy territory

 • Between Bulgaria and Greece

-This will create a contiguous block of territory from one end of the Schengen Area to the other (apart from the islands, of course).
+This has created a contiguous block of territory from one end of the Schengen Area to the other (apart from the islands, of course).

 By the way, the Schengen Area is almost complete now.
-Cyprus is the last EU country legally obligated to join in the future.
+The island-nation of Cyprus is the last EU country legally obligated to join in the future.
+Ireland is the other EU member left, but they aren’t obligated to join the Schengen Area.

 Of course, if other countries join the EU, the Schengen Area could grow.
-This is likely to happen with Balkan countries at some point.
+This is likely to happen with the remaining Balkan countries at some point.
+Or maybe even with Caucasus countries (although these days, it seems like Georgia is tilting towards the other side).

 You can read our post on the basics of the differences between Europe, the European Union, the Eurozone, and the Schengen Area.